 People with ‘special needs’ are universal and these needs require to be addressed, particularly in a reclined mode.

-The 2T concept is intended for office use or in the home for those who spend much time working or gaming or just browsing.
+The 2T concept (2T CONCEPT a full solution→) is intended for office use or in the home for those who spend much time working or gaming or just browsing.
 The concept also has a number of medical /hospital uses.
 I was advised in Cambridge to keep these under wraps as they might subtract from the perception of it’s more general use.
 However people with ‘special needs’ are universal and their needs require to be addressed particularly in a reclined mode.